AlfonsoDiMartino/STM32_Fx-Projects/README.md

 # STM32Fx Projects

 This repository represent a collection of several project developed during the Embedded System exam.
-It is shared with my colleague and the original commits are available on his repository.
-Refer to it : https://github.com/piliguori/STM32Fx.
+It is shared with my colleague and the original commits are available on his repository: https://github.com/piliguori/STM32Fx.

 The most interessant projects are: